gempesaw/writing/published/diary-management.md

 Basically, [`run-at-time`][rat] is doing all the work here.
 There's a little work to make sure I'm not setting tons of reminders by automatically clearing the existing `daily reminder`.
-Otherwise, we calculate the number of seconds in a day and set our function to be called daily.
+Otherwise, we just handle the number of seconds in a day and set our function to be called daily.

-[rat]: something

 `toggle-diary-windows` is a function that stores my current window configuration before bringing up the calendar and the diary, putting